| SENIOR LEADERSHIP COHORT: A PROFESSIONAL LEARNING COMMUNITY |

 Program Components

-Facilitator - Independent School Leadership Expert - Marianne Picha
+Facilitators - Independent School Leadership Experts - Marianne Picha and Will Bladt

 Marianne has facilitated PLCs for school leaders for the last several years and has been in a PLC herself for many more.
 Having been a school administrator at six different NWAIS schools including UPrep, Seattle Girls School and Lakeside, she knows the value of having a system of support, no matter if you are a "seasoned" veteran or new to the job.
 Marianne started out her school career in advancement but was called to be a division head to support teachers and improve school systems.
 Growing up as one of five kids, she learned to be quick on her feet and have a good sense of humor, skills that still serve her today.